crossplane/docs/content/master/concepts/managed-resources.md

 resource with the Provider.

-The condition `Type: Synced` and `Status: True` means Crossplane successfully communicated with the Provider on the status of the manged resource.
+The condition `Type: Synced` and `Status: True` means Crossplane successfully communicated with the Provider on the status of the manged resource and synced the managed resource's desired state with the observed state of the external resource.

 {{< hint "note" >}}
 `Type: Synced` and `Status: True` only shows success between Crossplane and